Loading...

 Healthy Fats

-Incorporate a small amount of healthy fats such as avocado or nuts, which can slow down the absorption of carbohydrates.
+Include a small amount of healthy fats, such as avocado or a drizzle of olive oil, to slow down carbohydrate absorption.

 Meal Timing